Elijah was a Man like Us

 The Elijah ministry prepares the way for the double anointing ministry.
 John was “Elijah” to Jesus in the same manner.
 There have been many Elijahs throughout history, and many are with us today.
 We await the end of Elijah's ministry, so that the work may be completed under “Elisha.”
 Then the same remnant of grace will be called to give prayer support once again to those who are more visible in the Elisha calling.

 God has always used drought to accomplish His purposes.
-Drought caused famine, and God used the famine in Joseph's day to force the people to come to him for food.
-Joseph, of course, was a type of Christ in His second appearance, so the drought in his day prophesied of our own time.
-Amos 8:11 prophesies,
+Drought causes famine, and God used the famine in Joseph's day to force the people to come to him for food.
+Joseph, of course, was a type of Christ in His second appearance, so the drought in his day prophesied of another in the last days.
+Amos 8:11, 12 says,

-Meanwhile, the hidden company of prophets are fed by Obadiah.
-While they are in the most danger, they also receive provision from God, even as Elijah was fed by the "ravens" (Heb. areb, or possibly Arabs, as the Ferrar Fenton translation renders it).
+Meanwhile, the hidden company of prophets were fed by Obadiah.
+While they are in the most danger, they also receive provision from God, even as Elijah was fed by the “ravens” (Heb. areb) Ferrar Fenton renders verse 5,

 The Scriptures show that the remnant of grace (Elijah company) must endure hardship along with everyone else.
 However, the divine purpose for this is to teach them faith and total dependence upon God.
 Furthermore, their main focus is upon bringing the former and latter rain to the earth through the prayer of faith.
 They must understand as well the divine plan and purpose for the temporary drought and not fight against it.
 In this, a revelation of timing can be most helpful, for they must know when to pray for drought and when to pray for rain.
 Both kinds of prayer spring from the same faith.